OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 When designing this step template, one of the design decisions was to make it easy for users to tweak to match their use cases.
 Some users will find the auto-approval feature useful and implement it right away, while other users have business rules disallowing that functionality.
 All of that is entirely understandable.
 I have tried to add as many parameters as possible to tweak the step template to make your use case(s).
 As you can imagine, there are a lot of parameters in this step template.

-**Octopus API Key**: the API Key of a user with permissions to deploy and approve manual interventions when using the automated approval functionality.
+- **Octopus API Key**: the API Key of a user with permissions to deploy and approve manual interventions when using the automated approval functionality.
 - **Octopus Child Space**: the name of the space where the child project is located.
 The default is the current space.
 Unless there is a compelling reason, leave this as is.
 - **Child Project Name**: The name of the child project.
 - **Child Project Channel**: The name of a specific channel.
 If you leave it blank, it will pick the default channel on the child project.
 - **Child Project Release Number**: the release number to deploy.
 The default is empty; it will pull the latest release in the source environment.
 Can supply a specific number, `2021.1.0.14`, or a pattern, `2021.1.1.*`.
 The `.*` is important.
 If the period `.` isn't supplied, you could end up with releases from `2021.1.10.x` or `2021.1.15.x`.
 - **Child Project Release Not Found Error Handle**: what the step should do if the child project doesn't have a matching release number.
 By default, it will skip the step and log a warning.
 You can change that to stop a deployment with an error or not log a warning.
 Recommend leaving it as a warning.
 - **Destination Environment Name**: the name of the environment being deployed to, with the default set to the current environment name.
-Recommend leaving as-is unless you are implementing an "Approval Only" environment between ** Staging** and ** Production** (more on that later).
+Recommend leaving as-is unless you are implementing an "Approval Only" environment between **Staging** and **Proudction** (more on that later).
 - **Source Environment Name**: the name of the source environment.
 When left blank, the step template will look at the channel's lifecycle, determine what phase the destination environment is in, then look for the environment(s) before that.
 The kicker is Octopus Deploy [lifecycles](https://octopus.com/docs/releases/lifecycles) can have 1 to N environments in a phase.
 Enter a specific environment if the release has to come from a specific source environment.
 Recommend you leave blank.
 - **Child Project Prompted Variables**:  where you supply prompted variables values for the child project.
 - **Force Redeployment**: tells the step template to either redeploy a release or skip it if it has already been deployed.
 In the event you have a deployment target trigger configured for the release orchestration project, you'd want to change the value to `When deploying to specific machines`.
 Otherwise leave it as is.